Earth Day Week climate conference, April 20-25, 2020

 Maria Djupström is the sustainability strategist of Chalmers University of Technology in Gothenburg, Sweden.
 She is responsible to coordinate the Chalmers strategic sustainability plans, the reporting and communication regarding the SDGs and the climate strategic plan of Chalmers.
 Maria has a PhD in Environmental Physics and did research about long distance transported particular air pollutants.
 She is also a businesswoman, helping companies with their strategic environmental work and ISO 9001 and 14001 management systems.
 She is also a certified auditor for these standards.

-Johan Rockström is Director of the Potsdam Institute for Climate Impact Research and Professor in Earth System Science at the University of Potsdam.
-He is an internationally recognized scientist on global sustainability issues and led the development of the Planetary Boundaries framework for human development in the current era of rapid global change.
-Professor Rockström is a leading scientist on global water resources, with more than 25 years experience in applied water research in tropical regions, and more than 150 research publications in fields ranging from applied land and water management to global sustainability.
+Prof. Dr. Johan Rockström is the Director of the Potsdam Institute for Climate Impact Research and Professor at the Institute of Earth and Environmental Science at Potsdam University.
+Rockström is an internationally recognized scientist on global sustainability issues, who led the development of the new Planetary Boundaries framework for human development in the current era of rapid global change at the Stockholm Resilience Centre.
+He is a leading scientist on global water resources, with about 25 years of experience from applied water research in tropical regions, and more than 150 research publications in fields ranging from applied land and water management to global sustainability.
+Aside from his research helping to guide policy, Rockström consults several governments and business networks.
+He also acts as an advisor for sustainable development issues at noteworthy international meetings, such as the World Economic Forum, the United Nations Sustainable Development Solutions Network (SDSN) and the United Nations Framework Convention on Climate Change Conferences (UNFCCC).
+Supplementary, he chairs the advisory board for the EAT Foundation and the Earth League.

 Amos Taylor is a futurist and researcher at Finland Futures Research Centre, University of Turku.
 He works in the Academy of Finland funded project Bioeconomy & Justice BioEcoJust, that considers the coming transformations for the next 100 years and the ethical decisions that arise.
 His work explores highly participatory and creative approaches to engage alternative futures.